The Growth for Good Acquisition Corporation (GFGD) Shares Soar Above 1-Year High - News Heater

 GFGD’s Market Performance

-The stock of The Growth for Good Acquisition Corporation (GFGD) has seen a -10.16% decrease in the past week, with a -9.65% drop in the past month, and a -8.07% fall in the past quarter.
-The volatility ratio for the week is 14.25%, and the volatility levels for the past 30 days are at 4.90% for GFGD.
-The simple moving average for the past 20 days is -7.23% for GFGD’s stock, with a -6.70% simple moving average for the past 200 days.
+The stock of The Growth for Good Acquisition Corporation (GFGD) has seen a 14.45% increase in the past week, with a -4.77% drop in the past month, and a -3.29% fall in the past quarter.
+The volatility ratio for the week is 27.33%, and the volatility levels for the past 30 days are at 10.09% for GFGD.
+The simple moving average for the last 20 days is 0.92% for GFGD’s stock, with a simple moving average of -1.41% for the last 200 days.

-During the last 5 trading sessions, GFGD fell by -10.16%, which changed the moving average for the period of 200-days by -3.27% in comparison to the 20-day moving average, which settled at $10.15.
-In addition, The Growth for Good Acquisition Corporation saw -5.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GFGD rose by +14.45%, which changed the moving average for the period of 200-days by +1.73% in comparison to the 20-day moving average, which settled at $9.86.
+In addition, The Growth for Good Acquisition Corporation saw -0.50% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GFGD